axfreeman/capitalism-9.0/readme.md

 So the simulation hasn't caught up with the theory.
 This is an attempt to put that right.

-The chief difficulty turned out to be the construction of a GUI framework so that users could easily see the results.
-Technology was still primitive, so the work was very time-consuming.
-After several attempts I constructed a Vaadin-based version which can be found in the [https://github.com/axfreeman/capitalism](https://github.com/axfreeman/capitalism "Capitalism github site for the incomplete and earlier web version").
+The chief obstacle, for many years, was constructing a visual ('GUI') interface so that users could easily see the results.
+Technology was still primitive, and the work was very time-consuming.
+After several attempts I constructed a 'Vaadin'-based version which can be found in the [https://github.com/axfreeman/capitalism](https://github.com/axfreeman/capitalism "Capitalism github site for the incomplete and earlier web version").

 Most of this involved a lot of learning, especially since the project was constructed from the get-go as a server-based web project, introducing many unnecessary complications.
+The learning experience can usually be forgotten (don't we all just want the prize at the end of the game) However, in this case, understanding the learning process is itself, I surmise, part of the prize.

+The new version has become a venture in its own right.
+The technical issues addressed go beyond constructing a visual interface and take us into the realm of logical analysis.
+The arduous task of writing a coherent, generalisable simulation confronts the writer with the need to scrutinise, in minute detail, every single prejudice or assumption that can be skated over by writing down general formulas or citing texts.
+A simulation is the ultimate test of a theory; it forces the writer to discover whether the theory can even exist.
+Importantly, this task makes the assumptions explicit, in that they have to be embedded in computer code that is fully public and can be modified by anyone.
+The 'pieces' have to fit, and have to implement the rules of encapsulation, abstraction and inheritance that define the framework of every modern application and thereby form the basis of the social production of mental objects.

-This version takes advantage of the newly emerging ([http://docs.oracle.com/javafx/2/overview/jfxpub-overview.htm](http://docs.oracle.com/javafx/2/overview/jfxpub-overview.htm "JavafX")) framework.
+The visual interface itself takes advantage of the newly emerging ([http://docs.oracle.com/javafx/2/overview/jfxpub-overview.htm](http://docs.oracle.com/javafx/2/overview/jfxpub-overview.htm "JavafX")) framework.
 This makes it possible to develop the simulation as a desktop application - which it was, originally.
 It can be later ported to the web/Android.

 This version also uses a database standard known as JPA (Java Persistence).
 This allows the coder (me) abstract from the myriad database platforms in existence.
 All queries are written in JPQL, a standard query language that is part of the JPA standard.
 The original version kept all its variables in memory, which allowed it to run at a reasonable speed and made it easier to write.
 The new version keeps all its variables in a database, which means the results can be kept to study later and to share with others.
 Critically, this also means that when the application is eventually ported to the web, users can share their experiments and ideas by putting the database also on the web.